 Largest settlement of its kind in Arizona history against a healthcare system over alleged Medicare fraud.

-In the most recent case, the firm in November 2016 represented a whistleblower whose allegations resulted in a California aerospace parts manufacturer paying the federal government $2.7 million over charges it falsely certified performing required inspections.
+In its most recent case, the firm in November 2016 represented a whistleblower whose allegations resulted in a California aerospace parts manufacturer paying the federal government $2.7 million over charges it falsely certified performing required inspections.
 The whistleblower, a company employee, was to receive a reward of $621,000.
 (Read the news release) Only a month earlier, Kline & Specter attorneys represented a whistleblower in litigation in which an Arizona community health system agreed to pay the United States $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
 The whistleblower reward was $1.17 million.
 (See news release)

 If you have information or evidence about fraud perpetrated against the government, you should call one of our whistleblower lawyers at 800-243-1100 for a FREE evaluation of the potential case.